rwoll/CS051Proposal/README.md

 to optimize the lab **distribution-submission-feedback** (DSF) cycle for students, TAs, and professors in one CS051 Lab section.

-Git use in the CS051 lab cycle would improve student academic and career success by introducing them to the de facto industry-standard versioning tool; promote imcremental and efficent programming, ameliorating the quality of their code; enrich the academic interaction between students, TAs, and professors by allowing for peer-reviewed, clear, and concise feeback; and reduce overhead by streamlining the DSF cycle.
+Git use in the CS051 lab cycle would improve student academic and career success by introducing them to the de facto industry-standard versioning tool; promote incremental and efficent programming, ameliorating the quality of their code; enrich the academic interaction between students, TAs, and professors by allowing for peer-reviewed, clear, and concise feeback; and reduce overhead by streamlining the DSF cycle.

 With the [GitHub Education plan (Free)](https://education.github.com/discount_requests/new), all student code will be hosted in private repos.
 Only TAs, professors,  and